PKU-ASAL/SeeWasm/README.md

 Moreover, `--need-mapper` is compulsory, because it can make a mapping between Wasm function indice and standard C library functions' name.
 Also, you can use `-v` to output each Wasm instruction's behavior.

-**NOTE: currently, we cannot analyze the Wasm file compiled from Go file, and we are working on it.**

 ----

 # Compile WASM from C